eandersson/amqpstorm/README.rst

 AMQP-Storm is a library designed to be easy to use, stable and thread-safe.

 - Supports Python 2.6, 2.7 and Python 3+.
+- When using a SSL connection, TLSv1 or higher is required.

 |Bitdeli|